tzarbhaskar/Atlan_challenge/README.md

 * Save them in a datastore
 * Execute all the relevant actions to this particular form

-We could have done this synchronously as well, i.e do this all one after the other, but that would introduce some issues as it would block our application and make it slow.
+Could have done this synchronously as well, i.e do this all one after the other, but that would introduce some issues as it would block our application and make it slow.
 It would act as a bottleneck.

 Alternatively, we can separate the two steps(saving form and running actions) so that both tasks are independent of each other and can be scaled individually